py5coding/py5book/content/importing_py5_code.md

     s.rect(s.random_int(s.width), s.random_int(s.height), 10, 10)
 ```

-The important thing to observe here is that the code should obtain a
+To reiterate, your py5 module code should obtain a `py5.Sketch` instance and
-`py5.Sketch` instance and then uses that instance to access py5's methods and
+then only use that instance to access py5's methods and variables.
-variables.
-Accessing py5's methods through the py5 module (i.e. `py5.rect()`,
-`py5.mouse_x`, etc.) is incorrect for Class Mode users and will result in
-confusing errors for Imported Mode users because the dynamic variables such as
-`py5.mouse_x` and `py5.mouse_y` will not work.

 ## Importing Imported Mode Code

 The guidelines for Imported Mode users are simplified so that beginner coders
 writing code in Imported Mode can split their code into multiple files without
 needing to know about the other py5 Modes.
+This feature will help educators
+introduce Python code importing to their students.

 Continuing with our `helper_functions.py` example, an Imported Mode coder would
 write the following code: